han4wluc/han4wluc.com/src/blog/2024/03-book-review-philosophy-of-software-design.md

 The code is written only once and that is it.
 However, it will be read over and over again for the entire lifetime of the codebase.

-It will take an higher initial investment to make the code easier to read, but it will pay out dividends throughout the lifetime of the codebase.
+It will take a higher initial investment to make the code easier to read, but it will pay out dividends throughout the lifetime of the codebase.
 If this code is for a hackathon or proof of concept, it does not matter so much, but for a long term codebase it becomes essential.

 # Conclusion